warmist/scripts/docs/agitation-rebalance.rst

 After using one of these presets, remember you can always to go the vanilla difficulty settings and adjust them further to your liking.

+For reference, the vanilla "Off" enemies difficulty corresponds to:

+- Trees until first invasion: 100
+- Additional trees between invasions: 80
+- Additional trees per year: 5
+- Max invaders per cavern: 0

+the vanilla "Normal" enemies difficulty corresponds to:

+- Trees until first invasion: 100
+- Additional trees between invasions: 80
+- Additional trees per year: 5
+- Max invaders per cavern: 50

+and vanilla "Hard" enemies difficulty corresponds to:

+- Trees until first invasion: 100
+- Additional trees between invasions: 0
+- Additional trees per year: 1
+- Max invaders per cavern: 75

+If the ``auto-preset`` feature is enabled and the difficulty settings exactly match any of the vanilla enemies presets when the mod is enabled, a corresponding mod preset will be loaded.
+See the `Features`_ section below for details.

 Note that if you have `gui/settings-manager` auto-restoring your difficulty settings for new forts, you don't have to reload these presets yourself.
 Just be sure to save your settings on the DFHack-added panel on the DF difficulty